ZhuojunYing/WM_planning_code/README.md

 # Working Memory Planning Code

-This repository contains the analysis and computational modeling code for the working-memory planning manuscript.
+This repository contains the analysis and computational modeling code for Resource Rational Encoding of Reward Information During Planning.

 ## Overview